Pierriá Henry

-Pierriá Henry (born January 20, 1993) is an American-born naturalized Senegalese professional basketball player for Saski Baskonia of the Spanish Liga ACB and the EuroLeague.
+Pierriá Henry (born January 20, 1993) is a professional basketball player with dual American and Senegalese nationality.
 He played college basketball for the University of North Carolina at Charlotte before playing professionally in Georgia, Germany, Israel, Spain, Turkey and Russia.
+He last played for Saski Baskonia of the Spanish Liga ACB and the EuroLeague.
+He won a bronze medal at the FIBA AfroBasket 2021 tournament as part of the Senegal national team.

+Henry is currently serving a four-year ban set to expire in January 2027 for an anti-doping rule violation.

 Early life and college career

 Henry attended South Charleston High School in South Charleston, West Virginia, where he averaged 20 points, 12 rebounds, six assists, five steals and two blocks per game as a senior, earning All-State honors twice.

 Henry played college basketball for the Charlotte 49ers, where he became the 49ers' all-time leader in assists (555) and steals (293).
 Henry was named two-time Conference USA All-Third and Defensive teams, Atlantic 10 Conference All-Defensive and Rookie Teams and the Great Alaska Shootout Tournament MVP.

 Professional career

 Vita Tbilisi / Ulm (2015–2016)

 After going undrafted in the 2015 NBA draft, Henry joined the Houston Rockets for the 2015 NBA Summer League.
 On September 4, 2015, Henry signed with the Georgian team Vita Tbilisi for the 2015–16 season.
 However, on December 14, 2015, Henry parted ways with Vita Tbilisi due to financial struggles to join the German team ratiopharm Ulm for the remainder of the season.
 Henry helped Ulm reach the 2016 BBL Finals, where they eventually lost to Brose Bamberg.